Healthy Habits in the Classroom

 As students across the country head back to school, a fun and educational program reinforces the importance of healthy habits at school and home.

-The CDC estimates that K-12 students in the U.S. miss 38 million school days each year due to influenza alone, while tens of millions more are lost due to colds and other infectious diseases.
+Studies show that 60 million school days are missed every year by children nationwide due to preventable illnesses like cold and flu .
 Recognizing the importance of educating students about health and hygiene both in the classroom and at home, the National Parent Teacher Association, National Education Association, and Lysol® have partnered together to create the Healthy Habits Program.
 In addition to this coalition, Lysol is collaborating with Box Tops for Education to promote healthy habits and support schools across the U.S.

 - User-friendly lesson plans that include common core standards